 We all need quality sleep.
 When sleep apnea interferes with the ability to get restful sleep, your performance at work or school may suffer.
 You’re also more prone to workplace or road accidents.
 Over the longer term, you’re at increased risk of developing high blood pressure, cardiovascular problems, insulin resistance and Type 2 diabetes, and even nonalcoholic fatty liver disease.

 Effective relief starts with knowing the true nature of your symptoms.
 We don’t want to address snoring when something more serious may underlie your noisy symptoms.
-Drs.
-Mike and Marisa Milligan work closely with your clinical care team, and offer convenient, precision diagnostics to get to the source of your snoring.
-Described as a sleep laboratory that you can fit in the palm of your hand, the MediByte monitors key snoring and respiratory characteristics from the comfort of home.
+Dr. Mike Milligan works closely with your clinical care team and offers convenient, precision diagnostics to get to the source of your snoring.
+Described as a sleep laboratory that you can fit in the palm of your hand, the MediByte monitors key snoring and respiratory characteristics from the comfort of your home.
 This accurate and precise evaluation system is a convenient and comfortable alternative to offsite testing at a lab.

 Armed with a clear picture of your condition, the doctors develop a treatment plan that may include oral appliance therapy.
 These appliances resemble retainers.
 They’re lightweight, convenient, noninvasive, affordable, no-hassle, and effective.
 Customized to your unique needs and worn while you sleep, they reposition the jaw or tongue to keep the airway open during sleep.

 Surgical techniques are reportedly only 20 to 40 percent effective.
 CPAP therapy, while effective, traditionally has low compliance rates.
 Some CPAP users never get used to the bulky, loud machine or the mask that delivers the continuous positive airway pressure necessary to prevent your airway from collapsing.
 What good is an effective treatment if it isn’t used?
 FDA-cleared devices like The Moses eliminate these conventional barriers to treatment.